ivirtex/vulkan-hover-docs/vscode_ext/vulkan_man_md_pages/VK_KHR_get_memory_requirements2.md

-This extension provides new queries for memory requirements of images and buffers that can be easily extended by other extensions, without introducing any further entry points.
+This extension provides new queries for memory requirements of images and buffers that can be easily extended by other extensions, without introducing any additional commands.
 The Vulkan 1.0 [VkMemoryRequirements](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VkMemoryRequirements.html) and [VkSparseImageMemoryRequirements](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VkSparseImageMemoryRequirements.html) structures do not include `sType` and `pNext` members.
 This extension